A Universal Circuit Set Using the $S_3$ Quantum Double: Implementing basic gadgets for universal computation with D(S3)

 For a non-Abelian $\alpha$, this procedure faces two obstacles.
 First, the fusion process may fail due to multiple possible outcomes.
 Quantitatively, the probability of fusing anyons $\alpha$ and $\beta$ into $\gamma$ is given by~\cite{Preskill2004LectureNF}:

 where $N^{\gamma}_{\alpha\beta}$ is the fusion multiplicity, and $d_{\alpha}$, $d_\beta$, $d_\gamma$ are the anyon quantum dimensions.
+In the case of $\mathcal{D}(S_3)$, the relevant quantum dimensions $d_{R,C}$ are listed in Table~\ref{tab:conjugacy_irreps}.
 Therefore, this method succeeds only with a finite probability even in the absence of errors.
-Second, creating a pair of well-separated non-Abelian anyons requires either a linear-depth unitary circuit or constant-depth adaptive circuit.
+Second, creating a pair of well-separated non-Abelian anyons requires either a linear-depth unitary circuit or a constant-depth adaptive circuit.
 Consequently, any local error in the early stage of the circuit will propagate to the entire anyon string, rendering the error control impossible.

 To suppress the error propagation, we move the non-Abelian anyon incrementally, step by step, rather than over a long distance in a single shot.
-Specifically, to move an $\alpha$ anyon by one step, we first create an $\alpha-\bar{\alpha}$ pair using a short anyon string, and then fuse $\bar{\alpha}$ with the original $\alpha$ anyon, aiming to produce a vacuum.
+Specifically, to move an $\alpha$ anyon by one step, we first create an $\alpha-\bar{\alpha}$ pair using a short anyon string and then fuse $\bar{\alpha}$ with the original $\alpha$ anyon, aiming to produce a vacuum.
 The fusion succeeds only with a finite probability, and we must repeat the process adaptively until we get the desired outcome.
 We will show in concrete examples that the success probability converges to 1 exponentially fast with the number of repetitions.
 After finishing each step, we proceed to the next until moving $\alpha$ to its final destination.
-In this incremental movement protocol, any local errors remains confined to where we apply the operators, which makes the quantum error correction possible, as detailed in \secref{sec:S3_QEC}.
+In this incremental movement protocol, any local error remains confined to where we apply the operators, which makes the quantum error correction possible, as detailed in \secref{sec:S3_QEC}.

 In the context of the quantum double model, we move the non-Abelian anyons by one lattice site in each step.
-Namely, we only apply the shortest ribbon operator in the horizontal or vertical direction.
+Namely, we only apply the shortest ribbon operator in the horizontal or vertical direction:

-where the choice of $\pm$ is dictated by the rule in \figref{fig:ops_quantum_double}(b).
-The corresponding ribbons, denoted by $\rho_h$ and $\rho_v$, are depicted below:
+where each operator acts on two edges, labeled $1$ and $2$, whose positions are specified by the corresponding ribbons $\rho_h$ and $\rho_v$ as follows:

+where the triangle markers indicate whether the operators act on the sides or endpoints of the edges.
+Following the conventions in \figref{fig:ops_quantum_double}(b), one can directly identify the corresponding $L^{g}_{\pm}$ and $T^{h}_{\pm}$ operators appearing in \eqnref{eqn:shortest_F}.
+For a more detailed and precise definition, we refer the reader to Appendix~\ref{appendix:ribbon_algebra}.